-As identified mainly by elementary school and smaller districts, students in grades K-5 who are expelled do not have as many educational options available as do expelled youth in grades 6-12.
+Students in grades K-5 who are expelled do not have as many educational options available as do expelled youth in grades 6-12.
 In some instances, it has been difficult to place elementary school students who are expelled, especially at the K-4 level.
-The number of community day schools at the elementary school grade level is limited.
+The number of community day schools at the elementary school grade level is very limited.

 A common practice for students expelled in grades K-5 is for the school district to suspend the expulsion order and refer the student to another school within the district.
 School districts also may collaborate with each other to facilitate enrollment of an expelled elementary school student into a school in a different school district, when appropriate.
-School districts continue to have the option of referring expelled students to Skyview Elementary and Middle School, an Orange County Department of Education ACCESS program serving grades K-8.
-Skyview is a community elementary/middle school program designed to meet the needs of all at-promise children and offers community support programs for both the students and their families.
+School districts continue to have available the option of referring expelled students to Skyview Elementary and Middle School, an Orange County Department of Education ACCESS program serving grades K-8.
+Skyview is a community elementary/middle school program designed to meet the needs of at-risk children and offers community support programs for both the students and their families.